achronos0/php-httpsession/README.md

 ## Tests

 Uses PHPUnit.
-Most classes have good test coverage.
+Alas test coverage is [2019-04] @TODO very incomplete for some classes.